cockpit-project/cockpit/test/README.md

                   "ubuntu-stable"
                "fedora-31" is the default (bots/machine/machine_core/constants.py)

-    TEST_DATA  Where to find and store test machine images.
-The default is the same directory that this README file is in.

     TEST_JOBS  How many tests to run in parallel.
 The default is 1.

     TEST_CDP_PORT  Attach to an actually running browser that is compatible with